Master of Professional Accountancy Scholarships

 - Are classified as residents of Texas

-- Are enrolled at a participating college or university in Texas, including the four community colleges (Austin Community College, Houston Community College, Lone Star College and Mountain View College) that offer a comprehensive accounting, business, and ethics program that meets the education requirements of the Board
+- Are enrolled at a participating college or university in Texas that offer a comprehensive accounting and business program that meets the education requirements of the Board

 - Have filed an Application of Intent to take the CPA examination with the Board

-- Have completed a baccalaureate degree or at least 120 hours of college course work, including 15 semester hours of accounting, at the beginning of the term in which the award is being made
+- Have completed 15 semester hours of upper-level accounting coursework at the beginning of the term in which the award is being made

 - Are deemed to be making satisfactory academic progress